Mehmetdora/Live-Earthquake-Mobile-IOS-App/README.md

 # Live-Earthquake-Mobile-IOS-App
-A mobile app that shows earthquake data from an api
+A mobile iOS application that processes data through an API, displays this data on the map using customized pins, and contains some animations.